mehi-shokri/deside/README.md

 ## Attack scenario

+` Theoretically, any single ended signaling electrical information transmision can be exploited using this approach.
+Differential signaling should be used to harden a lines against this attack vector.`

+&nbsp;

 The PS/2 signal represents an appealing and relatively favourable target for eavesdropping.
 The main advantage is its serial nature as data is transmitted